kunzeleric/kunzeleric/README.md

-## Olá!
-Eu sou o Eric Kunzel :)
+## Hey there!
+I'm Eric Kunzel, a Front End Developer in pursue of a Full Stack career
 -------------------------------------------------------------------------------------------------------------------------------------------------------------------------
-- 🔭 Em transição de carreira!
-Focado totalmente no estudo para acelerar minha transição para programação!
+- 🔭 In a career transition!
+I'm dedicated to a full study journey in order to speed up the proccess.
-- 🌱 Estudando JavaScript, ReactJS, NodeJS e MongoDB atualmente :)
+- 🌱 Studying JavaScript, ReactJS, NodeJS and MongoDB currently :)
-- 👯 Espero aprender novas tecnologias e aprimorar minhas habilidades
+- 👯 I'm passionate about technologies and I'm always eager to learn something new.
-- 🤔 Estou procurando sempre novos desafios, e uma oportunidade para iniciar a carreira de desenvolvedor.
+- 🤔 Looking for an opportunity to start my career as a developer as soon as possible.
-- 📫 Contato: kunzel.eric@gmail.com
+- 📫 Contact me on kunzel.eric@gmail.com :)

 ## Technologies
 -------------------------------------------------------------------------------------------------------------------------------------------------------------------------